A CLT for empirical processes involving time-dependent data: Another theorem and some examples

-\begin{rem} If the process $\{X_t: t \in E\}$ in (III) is a Gaussian process, then the CLT of Theorem 5 holds provided (I) is satisfied, (II) is such that $|X_t - X_s| \le \Gamma \phi(s,t)$ for all $s,t \in E$ and $\Gamma< \infty$, and (III) holds only for some $\alpha \in (0, 2/\beta)$.
-This follows from the final conclusion of the theorem, and the Fernique-Landau-Shepp result, which implies exponential estimates for the probability in (II). \end{rem} \begin{proof} The theorem follows by taking $\{H(t): t \in E \}$ in Theorem 3 to be a suitably chosen $\{H^{\alpha}(t): t \in E\}$ as in (III), and then verifying condition (\ref{Lcondition}).
+\begin{pf*}{Proof of Theorem~\ref{theor5}} The theorem follows by verifying the $L$ condition in Theorem~\ref{mainresult} with respect to $\rho$ and $\{H(t)\dvtx t \in E\}$ as given in (III).
 Since (I) implies the distribution functions $F_t$ are all continuous, the distributional transforms in (\ref{Lcondition}) are simply the distributions themselves.
-Therefore, applying (I), with $\alpha \in (0, \alpha_0)$ to be chosen later, we have
+Therefore, applying (I), with $\alpha$ and $ \rho$ as given in (III), we have for all $t \in E$ that

 Hence (II) implies